 SQL Schema migration tool for Go.
 Key features: To install the library and command line program, use the following: The main command is called sql-migrate.
 Each command requires a configuration file (which defaults to dbconfig.yml, but can be specified with the -config flag).
 This config file should specify one or more environments: The `table` setting is optional and will default to `gorp_migrations`.
 The environment that will be used can be specified with the -env flag (defaults to development).
 Use the --help flag in combination with any of the commands to get an overview of its usage: The up command applies all available migrations.
 By contrast, down will only apply one migration by default.
 This behavior can be changed for both by using the -limit parameter.
 The redo command will unapply the last migration and reapply it.
 This is useful during development, when you're writing migrations.
 Use the status command to see the state of the applied migrations: If you are using MySQL, you must append ?parseTime=true to the datasource configuration.
 For example: See https://github.com/go-sql-driver/mysql#parsetime for more information.
 Import sql-migrate into your application: Set up a source of migrations, this can be from memory, from a set of files or from bindata (more on that later): Then use the Exec function to upgrade your database: Note that n can be greater than 0 even if there is an error: any migration that succeeded will remain applied even if a later one fails.
 The full set of capabilities can be found in the API docs below.
 Migrations are defined in SQL files, which contain a set of SQL statements.
 Special comments are used to distinguish up and down migrations.
 You can put multiple statements in each block, as long as you end them with a semicolon (;).
 If you have complex statements which contain semicolons, use StatementBegin and StatementEnd to indicate boundaries: The order in which migrations are applied is defined through the filename: sql-migrate will sort migrations based on their name.
 It's recommended to use an increasing version number or a timestamp as the first part of the filename.
 Normally each migration is run within a transaction in order to guarantee that it is fully atomic.
 However some SQL commands (for example creating an index concurrently in PostgreSQL) cannot be executed inside a transaction.
 In order to execute such a command in a migration, the migration can be run using the notransaction option: If you like your Go applications self-contained (that is: a single binary): use packr (https://github.com/gobuffalo/packr) to embed the migration files.
 Just write your migration files as usual, as a set of SQL files in a folder.
 Use the PackrMigrationSource in your application to find the migrations: If you already have a box and would like to use a subdirectory: As an alternative, but slightly less maintained, you can use bindata (https://github.com/shuLhan/go-bindata) to embed the migration files.
 Just write your migration files as usual, as a set of SQL files in a folder.
 Then use bindata to generate a .go file with the migrations embedded: The resulting bindata.go file will contain your migrations.
 Remember to regenerate your bindata.go file whenever you add/modify a migration (go generate will help here, once it arrives).
 Use the AssetMigrationSource in your application to find the migrations: Both Asset and AssetDir are functions provided by bindata.
 Then proceed as usual.
 Adding a new migration source means implementing MigrationSource.
 The resulting slice of migrations will be executed in the given order, so it should usually be sorted by the Id field.

 Package kms provides the API client, operations, and parameter types for AWS Key Management Service.
 Key Management Service (KMS) is an encryption and key management web service.
 This guide describes the KMS operations that you can call programmatically.
 For general information about KMS, see the Key Management Service Developer Guide.
-KMS has replaced the term customer master key (CMK) with KMS key and KMS key.
+KMS has replaced the term customer master key (CMK) with Key Management Service key and KMS key.
 The concept has not changed.
 To prevent breaking changes, KMS is keeping some variations of this term.
-Amazon Web Services provides SDKs that consist of libraries and sample code for various programming languages and platforms (Java, Ruby, .Net, macOS, Android, etc.).
+Amazon Web Services provides SDKs that consist of libraries and sample code for various programming languages and platforms (Java, Rust, Python, Ruby, .Net, macOS, Android, etc.).
 The SDKs provide a convenient way to create programmatic access to KMS and other Amazon Web Services services.
 For example, the SDKs take care of tasks such as signing requests (see below), managing errors, and retrying requests automatically.
 For more information about the Amazon Web Services SDKs, including how to download and install them, see Tools for Amazon Web Services.
 We recommend that you use the Amazon Web Services SDKs to make programmatic API calls to KMS.
-If you need to use FIPS 140-2 validated cryptographic modules when communicating with Amazon Web Services, use the FIPS endpoint in your preferred Amazon Web Services Region.
-For more information about the available FIPS endpoints, see Service endpointsin the Key Management Service topic of the Amazon Web Services General Reference.
+If you need to use FIPS 140-2 validated cryptographic modules when communicating with Amazon Web Services, use one of the FIPS endpoints in your preferred Amazon Web Services Region.
+If you need communicate over IPv6, use the dual-stack endpoint in your preferred Amazon Web Services Region.
+For more information see Service endpointsin the Key Management Service topic of the Amazon Web Services General Reference and Dual-stack endpoint supportin the KMS Developer Guide.
 All KMS API calls must be signed and be transmitted using Transport Layer Security (TLS).
 KMS recommends you always use the latest supported TLS version.
 Clients must also support cipher suites with Perfect Forward Secrecy (PFS) such as Ephemeral Diffie-Hellman (DHE) or Elliptic Curve Ephemeral Diffie-Hellman (ECDHE).
 Most modern systems such as Java 7 and later support these modes.
 Requests must be signed using an access key ID and a secret access key.
 We strongly recommend that you do not use your Amazon Web Services account root access key ID and secret access key for everyday work.
 You can use the access key ID and secret access key for an IAM user or you can use the Security Token Service (STS) to generate temporary security credentials and use those to sign requests.
 All KMS requests must be signed with Signature Version 4.
 KMS supports CloudTrail, a service that logs Amazon Web Services API calls and related events for your Amazon Web Services account and delivers them to an Amazon S3 bucket that you specify.
 By using the information collected by CloudTrail, you can determine what requests were made to KMS, who made the request, when it was made, and so on.
 To learn more about CloudTrail, including how to turn it on and find your log files, see the CloudTrail User Guide.
 For more information about credentials and request signing, see the following: Amazon Web Services Security Credentials Temporary Security Credentials Signature Version 4 Signing Process Of the API operations discussed in this guide, the following will prove the most useful for most applications.
 You will likely perform operations other than these, such as creating keys and assigning policies, by using the console.

 Package ebiten provides graphics and input API to develop a 2D game.
 You can start the game by calling the function RunGame.
 In the API document, 'the main thread' means the goroutine in init(), main() and their callees without 'go' statement.
 It is assured that 'the main thread' runs on the OS main thread.
 There are some Ebiten functions that must be called on the main thread under some conditions (typically, before ebiten.RunGame is called). `EBITEN_SCREENSHOT_KEY` environment variable specifies the key to take a screenshot.
 For example, if you run your game with `EBITEN_SCREENSHOT_KEY=q`, you can take a game screen's screenshot by pressing Q key.
 This works only on desktops. `EBITEN_INTERNAL_IMAGES_KEY` environment variable specifies the key to dump all the internal images.
 This is valid only when the build tag 'ebitendebug' is specified.
 This works only on desktops. `ebitendebug` outputs a log of graphics commands.
 This is useful to know what happens in Ebiten.
 In general, the number of graphics commands affects the performance of your game. `ebitengl` forces to use OpenGL in any environments.